 How many times can I enter the United States with a B1/B2 Visa?

 The US B1/B2 Visa allows Multiple Entry.

 My B1/B2 Tourist visa is still valid but my passport has expired.
 Do I have to obtain a new visa?

 Not necessarily.
 In this situation, you must carry your expired passport with the valid US visa, along with your new valid passport.
 However, your vital personal information (name, sex, date of birth, and nationality) must be the same on both passports.
 If any changes have been made to your personal data for any reason (change in name due to marriage for example) then you will have have to apply for a new visa.

 Is it possible for me to extend my stay in the United States?

-If you really need it, it is possible for you to get an extension to your B1/B2 visa, but there is a rule that states that your stay in the United States cannot exceed 1 year.
+If you really need it, it is possible for you to get an extension to your B1/B2 visa, but there is a rule that your stay in the United States cannot exceed 1 year.
 So, if you are granted a duration length of 6 months, you can extend it with just another 6 months.
 However, you need to come up with a very good reason for the extension.
 You cannot stay for longer just because you feel like it.
 Plus, you need to be able to prove that you need to remain for longer.

 What if I need to stay more than 1 year in the US?